Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/six-of-sparrows/rules/_index.md

 During the **scoring phase**,

 * Scoring goes in clockwise order, one player at a time.
 * Players who have _no bid card_ may still grab one just before calculating their score.
-(If you see you've completed something anyway!)
-* But you must also grab Bid Token 10.
+* But they must also grab Bid Token 10.
 (Which severely lowers the number of points you score.)

 {{% /rules-block %}}